roccobalocco/AvodingTrafficFines/Notes/Relation.md

 ### Filtering Data:

-Then I have explored the dataset to take a look *on the activity number for trace, the variants that distinguish the dataset and the duration of the traces in term of days*.
-In this step we will shorten the dataset with:
+Next, I explored the dataset to examine the number of activities per trace, the variants that distinguish the dataset, and the duration of the traces in terms of days.
+Based on this analysis, we will refine the dataset with the following criteria:

-1. A maximum number of activities for trace as 9 (The box plot Maximum is 9.5, even if the point n.3 will cut up even more)
+1. **Maximum number of activities per trace**: Set to $9$ (since the box plot maximum is $9.5$, this criterion will trim the dataset effectively).
-2. We will consider only the variants that cover at least 0.24% of the cases in the event log (we will cover ~98.6% of all of the event logs this way)
+2. **Variants coverage**: Consider only the variants that cover at least $0.24$% of the cases in the event log.
+This way, we will cover approximately $98.6$% of all event logs.
-3. A maximum duration of the traces of 1494,6 days (The box plot Maximum)
+3. **Maximum trace duration**: Set to $1'494.6$ days (according to the box plot maximum).

 ```python
 # Filtering by the number of activities per trace